pharo-open-documentation/pharo-wiki/General/Exceptions.md

 Accessing the exception in the handler block:
 `protectedBlock on: anExceptionClass do: [:exceptionToHandle| yourCode]`.

 As seen in the previous paragraph, if an exception is signalled and nothing else is done, a debugger opens.
-It is useful when developping, but in the end you probably want your application to catch these exceptions and handle them itself if possible (for example by displaying a nice pop-up informing the user of the problem).
+It is useful when developing, but in the end you probably want your application to catch these exceptions and handle them itself if possible (for example by displaying a nice pop-up informing the user of the problem).
 This is done with exception **handlers**.

 In Pharo, an exception handler is of the form:
 `protectedBlock on: anExceptionClass do: handlerBlock`.
-What this message does in english is: *"Evaluate `protectedBlock`.
+Here's what happens (in English): *"Evaluate `protectedBlock`.
 If it signals an exception of the class `anExceptionClass`, catch this exception and evaluate `handlerBlock` instead"*.

 To continue the previous example, let's say that `potentiallyProblematicMethod` is called by `solidMethod`.
 Now `solidMethod` is solid, so it does not want debuggers to open when it is executed.
 Instead, if an exception is signalled by `potentiallyProblematicMethod`, it will handle it, display a pop-up informing the user, and return `42` instead of the result of `potentiallyProblematicMethod`.